guitargeek/XGBoost-FastForest/README.md

 booster.save_model("model.bin")
 ```

-In C++, you can now easily load the model into a `FastForest` and obtain predictions by calling the FastForest object with an array of features.
+In C++, you can now quickly load the model into a `FastForest` and obtain predictions by calling the FastForest object with an array of features.

 ```C++
 #include "fastforest.h"